-Following Spain's conquest and colonization of the area of modern-day El Salvador, most colonial education efforts were associated with attempts to convert the indigenous inhabitants to Christianity (see p.
-2-3 of Religion and Spirituality).
+Following Spain's conquest and colonization of the area of modern-day El Salvador, most colonial education efforts were associated with attempts to convert the indigenous inhabitants to Christianity (see Religion and Spirituality).
 Throughout the 16th century, various Roman Catholic religious orders established missions to instruct indigenous peoples in the Catholic faith.

-Over the next centuries, the Spanish viewed the indigenous population largely as a labor pool for plantations (see p.
-9 of History and Myth) and consequently saw little reason to expand educational offerings to them.
-By contrast, schools focusing on the humanities and classics opened for the children of Spanish elites (see p.
-6 of History and Myth), with the first such school opening in 1548.
+Over the next centuries, the Spanish viewed the indigenous population largely as a labor pool for plantations (see History and Myth) and consequently saw little reason to expand educational offerings to them.
+By contrast, schools focusing on the humanities and classics opened for the children of Spanish elites (see History and Myth), with the first such school opening in 1548.